KittyGiraudel/site/_posts/2014-02-26-the-magic-circle-trick-revealed.md

 ## Your clever solutions

 [Giulia Alfonsi](https://codepen.io/electric_g/pen/tyAcn), [Lokesh Suthar](https://codepen.io/magnus16/pen/sadEg), [One div](https://codepen.io/onediv/pen/Krypb), [mh-nichts](https://codepen.io/mh-nichts/pen/Giokl) and [Hugo Darby-Brown](https://codepen.io/hugo/pen/mIvfz) made it either with borders or box-shadows.
-Some of them did use `calc` for positioning/sizing although that wasn't necessary.
+Some of them did use `calc` for positioning/sizing although that wasn’t necessary.
 Good job people.

 [Rafał Krupiński](https://codepen.io/rkrupinski/pen/psrBm) came up with a solution using radial-gradients.
 Even better, he used `calc` **in** the radial-gradients declaration to keep things fluid.
-You've to admit that's clever.
+You’ve to admit that’s clever.
 His solution is probably the one involving the lowest amount of code, at the price of browser support though.
 Anyway, congratulations Rafał!

 I was hoping for one, [Gaël Poupard](https://codepen.io/ffoodd/pen/xHFjg) did it: a solution with `clip-path`.
 Plus his code is fully commented so be sure to have a look at this beauty.
 [His comment](https://hugogiraudel.com/2014/02/19/the-magic-circle-a-css-brain-teaser/#comment-1259685947) on the original post is also worth a read.
 Nice one Gaël!

 Last but not least, [Vithun Kumar Gajendra](https://codepen.io/vithun/full/gazbD) made an interesting demo animating the pseudo-elements to show the trick.
-Note he used duplicated background-image on pseudo-elements rather than box-shadows/borders, that's a cool one too!
+Note he used duplicated background-image on pseudo-elements rather than box-shadows/borders, that’s a cool one too!

 Anyway, you can have a look at my fully commented pen here: